Cases: General Information

 You can enter, view, and modify (if applicable) the following case settings on the Cases (CR306000) form:

 • In the Summary area, basic settings, such as the case’s ID, date reported, case class, customer, contact, owner, status, reason, subject, and priority.
-You can also specify the severity of the case, which may also relate to a time requirement; the reaction time (which determines the service level agreement) corresponding to each severity level is defined by the case class.
-(For details, see Case Classes: Severity Levels and Response Times.)
+You can also specify the severity of the case, which may also relate to a time requirement.
+If the Case Commitments feature is enabled on the Enable/Disable Features (CS100000) form, you can track fulfillment times of the company's commitments (which determine the service level agreement) corresponding to each severity level that are defined by the case class.
+(For details, see Case Classes: Case Commitments.)

 In the Contact box, you can select a case contact among contacts and employees.
 You can select an employee as a case contact for a case of a class if on the Case Classes (CR206000) form, the Allow Selecting Employee as Case Contact check box is selected for the class.